 Why Is Trauma Dumping Toxic?

-Mutual sharing for emotional support is one of the ways that people develop closer relationships with others.
-But, trauma dumping usually isn’t a mutual interaction; it’s a toxic kind of communication that involves one person getting their emotional needs met at the expense of someone else.1,2 Over time, this can create one-sided and strained relationships, sometimes one of the telltale signs that a relationship is toxic.3
+Many may wonder, “Is trauma dumping bad?”
+Mutual sharing for emotional support is one of the ways people develop closer relationships with others.
+However, trauma dumping does not typically involve mutual interaction.
+Instead, individuals engage in toxic communication to meet their emotional needs at the expense of someone else.1,2 Over time, this can create one-sided, strained, or toxic relationships.3

-Trauma dumping often involves pressured speech with a lot of emotional content, which can trigger the ‘fight or flight’ responses in the person listening.2 This refers to how the brain responds to threats, causing a chain reaction in the brain, nervous system, and body.
-When this happens too often, the stress hormones emitted can cause chronic or toxic stress, which is known to negatively affect both one’s physical and mental health.
+Trauma dumping often involves pressured speech full of emotional content, which can trigger the fight or flight response in the person listening.2 The body responds to the conversation like a perceived threat, causing a chain reaction in the brain and nervous system.
+When this reaction happens frequently, the stress hormones emitted can cause chronic or toxic stress that can negatively impact physical and mental health.

-Trauma dumping is harmful, but it usually isn’t done maliciously.
-Often, trauma dumping is a coping mechanism or an unhealthy, ineffective way of seeking emotional support.2,3,5 Those who engage in trauma dumping are sometimes unable or unwilling to deal with their own issues and feelings.
+While trauma dumping is harmful, people do not usually engage in the behavior maliciously.
+Trauma dumping is often a coping mechanism or an unhealthy, ineffective way of seeking emotional support.2,3,5 Those who engage are sometimes unable or unwilling to deal with their issues and feelings.
 They might have anxiety, depression, or low self-esteem.
-Or, they may not be emotionally stable enough to deal with troubles on their own.2,4,5
+Some may not be emotionally stable enough to deal with troubles independently.2,4,5

 Trauma Dumping on Social Media

 Oversharing on social media can also invite criticism, cyberbullying, and unwanted attention from friends, acquaintances, or online trolls.
-Social media posts can also be reposted and shared by other users, even if the original post gets taken down.
+Other users can also repost this content, even if someone removes the original post.
 For these reasons, oversharing on social media often leaves people feeling exposed, embarrassed, and more emotionally unstable.5

 Trauma Dumping & PTSD

-While many may assume that trauma dumping is typically exhibited by those suffering from post traumatic stress disorder (PTSD), this is not necessarily the case.2 In fact, those with PTSD are less likely to talk about traumatic memories or experiences with others.
-Avoidance of trauma reminders, memories, and the feelings attached to them is one of the core symptoms of PTSD.2,6
+Many may assume those with post-traumatic stress disorder (PTSD) are more prone to trauma dumping.2 However, those with PTSD are less likely to talk about traumatic memories or experiences with others.
+Avoidance of trauma reminders, memories, and associated feelings is one of the core symptoms of PTSD.4,5

 Trauma Dumping Examples